Barclays raised the price target for the Flex Ltd (NASDAQ:FLEX) stock to “”an Overweight””

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Flex Ltd (NASDAQ:FLEX) raised 0.36% to close Thursday’s market session at $30.67, higher as compared to yesterday’s close.
-The stock price fluctuated between $30.28 and $30.69 throughout the trading session with the volume trading being 1842925 shares, which represented a significant variation when compared to the three months average volume of 4.42 million shares.
-The firm’s stock price fluctuated 3.65% within the last five trades and 17.06% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 12.10% in the last 6 months and 15.34% was added to its value over the previous 3 months.
-FLEX stock is trading at a margin of 11.62%, 16.12% and 20.90% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Flex Ltd (NASDAQ:FLEX) dipped -2.36% to close Thursday’s market session at $23.18, lower as compared to yesterday’s close.
+The stock price fluctuated between $23.13 and $23.90 throughout the trading session with the volume trading being 7539133 shares, which represented a significant variation when compared to the three months average volume of 6.20 million shares.
+The firm’s stock price fluctuated 4.28% within the last five trades and 25.36% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 17.16% in the last 6 months and 19.76% was added to its value over the previous 3 months.
+FLEX stock is trading at a margin of 11.60%, 18.54% and 24.63% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored